 - They find it very difficult to focus and concentrate for the required length of time each day

-If you fall into any of the above categories, there is another way to perform pelvic floor exercises - very easily and without brain concentration.
+If you fall into any of the above categories, there is another way to perform pelvic floor exercises - very accurately and conveniently, in the privacy of your home.

 InControl... for men or for women